salujajaskeerat/ELP305-TribeD-documentation/index.md

 Lighting Arrester(LA) protects solar panels from thunder.
 In dangerous lighting strikes, LA activates and diverts lighting to ground.

 We are using copper bonded lightning arrester 1 meter with earthing rod for home and building protection.
-This 1kg and 350gm weight offers a coverage of 45 degrees from the top point of the arrester, that is the surrounding area with a 2m radius.
+This 1kg and 350gm weight offers a coverage of 45° from the top point of the arrester, that is the surrounding area with a 2m radius.
 In order to let the surge current flow to the ground via the earthing system, the copper strip or 4mm copper ac wire is connected between this lightning arrester and ground earthing system.

 Suitable for: 1kW, 2kW, 1kVA to 3kVA off-grid or on-grid solar power system.